ozkuran/k8stools/README.md

-# k8stools
+# k8s tools

-Tools for Kubernetes
+Tools for Kubernetes installation.
+Created for DevOps and Developer colleagues .

+Any help is welcome.